mbykov/fanki-heap/Readme.md

 heap is a bunch of arbitrary subdirectories containing some files with sets (units) of cards as strings with fields separated by =

+files with -dict in the name are used as dictionaries

 comments starts with #, so it is convenient to give files the extension as .md, because many text editors pretty highlight lines with # sign

 as: